odee-dfcoding/swift-algorithm-club/Binary Tree/README.md

 There's a lot that goes into binary trees.
 They're tough, definitely.
 If they seem confusing at first, I'll include this in a Playground so there's an opportunity to practice using them or making one.
 This is going to come up in a later unit as well, so feel free to bookmark or refer back to this when we start covering Binary Search Trees.

-_Written by Digital Flagship, Swift 5_
+_Edited by Digital Flagship, Swift 5_
+_Written for Swift Algorithm Club by Matthijs Hollemans_